moonpiedumplings/moonpiedumplings.github.io/playground/asahi-setup/index.md

 It would make sense for this to be an optimization that distros designed for more optimized memory usage.
 A custom daemon could regularly push pages that were idle for too long.
 I think this is what Android does to make zram work.
 Or maybe Android operates entirely in ram and doesn't touch swap to avoid writes to the disk, I know that can be a concern on lower quality solid state/flash devices.
 Although, this is less of a concern because zram pushes compressed data to the disk, unlike a traditional swap setup.

 One disappointing thing is that zram seems to count data pushed to disk as stored on the zram disk device, rather than being seperate.
-This means there is no way to individually measure except to look at `bd_stat` and substract from zram.
-It just doesn't count this data as compressed data.
+This means there is no way to individually measure except to look at `bd_stat` and subtract from zram.
+It just doesn't count this as compressed data when looking at `zramctl`.

+Another thing that is frustrating is that zram does not seem to push compressed data to swap.
+It uncompresses data, and then stores it all in the writeback device, meaning that if more than 8 gb of data is compressed into ram, it won't fit into the writeback device.
+There does appear to be some [preliminary work](https://lwn.net/Articles/1048650/) but nothing that has made it into the mainline kernel yet.

+Right now though, it's actually mostly okay though because a lot of data does get pushed even if the writeback device does fill up.

+In theory, having that kernel config option to automatically track idle pages, in combination with a daemon that would automatically cause zram to push compressed data to the writeback device, probably be more efficient and performant than zswap/swap.
+But it's not really here yet.

+But for now, I got my other x86 laptop back so I'm stopping here.

 # Podman Machine